Atomic operations are singular ( an operation that cannot

-2. Read and write for byte, short, int, char, float and Boolean
+- Read and write for byte, short, int, char, float, and Boolean

-3. Read and write for all variables declared with volatile qualifier ( this include all primitive types)
+- Read and write for all variables declared with the volatile qualifier ( this includes all primitive types)

 package atomicops;